sergiy79/codecombat/Archmage-Home.md

 There's also an off-topic room at [http://www.hipchat.com/gaXOD7lQ8](http://www.hipchat.com/gaXOD7lQ8).

-You can also come to the [Discourse Forum](http://discourse.codecombat.com/) or check the [Main HipChat Room page](https://github.com/codecombat/codecombat/wiki/HipChat-Room)
+You can also come to the [Discourse Forum](http://discourse.codecombat.com/) or check the [main HipChat Room page](https://github.com/codecombat/codecombat/wiki/HipChat-Room).

 ####2.
 Starting
-If you are new to coding, have a question, or something, you can go to the end of this file and check the FAQ.
+If you are new to coding or have a question, check the FAQ at the bottom of this page.

-* You should get the  [[Developer Environment]].
+* You should set up the [[Developer Environment]].

 * You should check the [good-for-newbies issues](https://github.com/codecombat/codecombat/labels/good-for-newbies).
 You should easily do your first commit by [creating new Thang names](https://github.com/codecombat/codecombat/issues/53), [adding new tips for the loading screen](https://github.com/codecombat/codecombat/issues/710) or [adding documentation](https://github.com/codecombat/codecombat/issues/1237).

 * You should check all this wiki and understand how is CodeCombat organized.

-* You can also [fix different bugs](https://github.com/codecombat/codecombat/labels/bug) or give new ideas in the HipChat.
+* You can also [fix different bugs](https://github.com/codecombat/codecombat/labels/bug) or bring up new ideas in the HipChat.

 ## Stuff Everyone Should Know